Is your stove's heat output right?

 A popular addition to the home, stoves are perfect for helping create that warm and cosy feel that so many of us crave during the winter.
 While traditional style woodburners tend to be the most sought-after, it's worth considering some of the more contemporary multi-fuel options if your interiors taste is more modern, or if you want a (mostly) maintenance-free stove.

 We've rounded up our pick of the best stoves for you to browse; use our guide to choosing a stove to find the best one for your home, too.

-If you're looking to design a space that's unrivalled in its cosiness, you can't beat a traditional looking stove.
-In addition to offering warmth this winter, one thing that's for sure with a more traditional design is that you'll love it just as much for years to come.
+If you're looking to design a space that's unrivalled in its cosiness, you can't beat a traditional stove.
+In addition to offering warmth this winter, a more traditional design is timeless, and you'll love it just as much for years to come.

-Redesigned from Charnwood’s classic twin-door model, this clean-burning, multi-fuel Island 5kW Stove has all the charm of a traditional cast-iron stove, but looks perfect placed in an industrial setting.
+Redesigned from Charnwood’s classic twin-door model, this clean-burning, multi-fuel Island 5kW Stove (opens in new tab) has all the charm of a traditional cast-iron stove, but also looks perfect placed in an industrial setting.
 From £1,495.

-2. Find an option that works with light colour scheme
+2. Choose a stove that works with a light colour scheme

 If you're working with a light-coloured scheme – think whites, greys and blues – and want to retain the paired back and minimalist feel that often accompanies them, consider opting for a stove in a similar shade.